-St. Ignatius Catholic School has the responsibility of facilitating a safe learning environment.
-Students and parents are expected to recognize that the school's authority extends from within the building, to the playground, to the church, to the sidewalks/crosswalks, and/or to school-sponsored events which are off campus.
+St. Ignatius Catholic School has a responsibility of facilitating a safe learning environment.
+Each student and parent is expected to recognize the school's authority extends from within the building, to the playground, to the church, to the sidewalks crosswalks or at school-sponsored events, which are off campus.
 We expect St. Ignatius students to respect themselves, their family, their school, their church, their classmates, and their community.

 St Ignatius has a school-wide Behavioral Growth Plan.
-Should a discipline issue arise, the respective classroom teacher and/or the Assistant Principal/Principal will handle the situation.
-Natural consequences will occur on an individual student basis as necessary to encourage growth and learning.
-School staff are only able to share with parents the consequences that are given to their student(s).
+Should a discipline issue arise, all staff members have the authority to intervene and address behaviors of students.
+When necessary, the Assistant Principal/Principal will provide additional support.
+Consequences appropriate to the situation will occur on an individual student basis as necessary to encourage growth and learning.
+Parents may only receive information regarding their own student's consequences.

-Any student involved in a disciplinary offense may incur consequences up to and including suspension from extracurricular activities, suspension from school, or dismissal.
-The
+Any student involved in a disciplinary offense may incur consequences up to and including dismissal.
+The Principal/Assistant Principal or his/her designee shall, at his/her discretion, determine the type and duration thereof.

-Principal or his/her designee shall, at his/her discretion, determine the type and duration thereof.
 Students who make direct threats may be required to undergo a threat assessment.
-The Threat Assessment Team will determine further action.
+The Threat Assessment Team, which includes the Principal/Assistant Principal, will determine further action.
 Suspension or dismissal may be immediate in the case of potential danger to students, staff, or property.